 What are Math Manipulatives?

-The definition or meaning of a math manipulative is an object that students can use (or manipulate) to better understand a math concept or skill, resulting in them developing a deep conceptual understanding of the content.
-This empowers students to learn foundational and complex concepts and skills through developmentally appropriate hands-on learning experiences.
+Math manipulatives are objects that students can use to better understand a math concept or skill.
+They can take many different forms, but they are all tools that students can use to help them represent and solve a math problem.
+Math manipulatives empower students to learn foundational and complex concepts and skills through developmentally appropriate hands-on learning experiences.

 What are the Different Types of Math Manipulatives?